jajcayn/thalamocortical_model_study/README.md

 ```bash
 docker run -p XXXX:8899 ghcr.io/jajcayn/thalamocortical_model_study:v1.0
 ```
-and navigate to localhost:XXXX.
+where XXXX is the port number on your machine.
+Then navigate to localhost:XXXX and should see `jupyterlab`.
 If you use the same port (`8899`), then you can just click on the link in the terminal and voila.

 ### Binder
 Easiest to use, no setup required, slowest.